-Stalking occurs when a person repeatedly harasses or bothers you causing you to fear or to be afraid for your safety.
+Stalking - occurs when a person repeatedly harasses or bothers another person (victim) causing her/him to fear or be afraid for her/his safety.
 Stalking can include:

-- following you from place to place

-- communicating or trying to make contact with you face-to-face, on the phone, by mail or by sending messages through other people, or using the Internet or other electronic means to harass or threaten you

-- watching any place where you might be

-- threatening acts directed at you
+- following the victim from place to place - communicating directly or indirectly with the victim.
+Making contact or trying to make contact with the victim face-to-face, on the phone, on the internet, by mail or by sending messages to the victim through other people. - watching any place where the victim might be - threatening acts directed at the victim